 When courts evaluate whether to set aside a domestic contract, they may look at whether there was a failure to disclose information.
 But even when there has been a failure to provide complete disclosure, courts must also use their discretion in deciding whether to set the agreement aside.
 The recipient’s knowledge and understanding of the contents of the disclosure can become significant.
 Where a financial statement contains minor omissions, but the recipient receives disclosure, setting aside the entire agreement may not be appropriate.

-Contact the Windsor Family Lawyers at Howie Johnson Barristers & Solicitors For Assitance With Your Separation Agreement
+Contact the Windsor Family Lawyers at Johnson Miller Family Lawyers For Assitance With Your Separation Agreement

-The lawyers at Howie Johnson Barristers & Solicitors in Windsor focus exclusively on family law matters.
+The lawyers at Johnson Miller Family Lawyers in Windsor focus exclusively on family law matters.
 We can provide you with valuable information tailored to your unique situation so that you know what to expect and can understand your rights and obligations.
 To discuss your matter further or arrange a consultation please contact the firm online or at 519-973-1500